 In an email sent to parents, district officials write “Our district has experienced and unprecedented number of serious personnel issues in this first semester brought about by specific actions of some teachers.”

-Those “actions” include allegations of misconduct, intoxication and inappropriate interaction with students, according to the letter.
+Those “actions” include allegations of misconduct, intoxication, inappropriate interaction with students, and "deadly weapons" brought to school, according to the letter.

 The district said they are releasing this information in effort to be transparent and to dispel rumors circulating among students and staff.

 The following excerpt from the letter details the circumstances behind disciplinary action taken against five educators in the district.